vaadin/flow-components/README.md

 `master` branch is the latest version of all the components that will be released in the [Vaadin platform](https://github.com/vaadin/platform).

+## Compiling all modules but excluding ITs

+- `mvn clean compile -Drelease -T C2`

 ## Compiling all the components and their modules including ITs

-- `mvn clean compile -DskipTests -T C2`

-## Compiling all modules but excluding ITs

-- `mvn clean compile -DskipTests -Drelease -T C2`
+- `mvn clean test-compile -DskipFrontend -T C2`

 ## Installing all modules